qracorp/qra-cloud-marketplace/README.md

 #### BYO AKS

-For BYO AKS deployments, link the following to all private DNS zones created by the deployment:
+For BYO AKS deployments, link your VNet to the following private DNS zones created by the deployment:

 ![Private DNS zones](./assets/private-dns-zones.png)